Graduate students may give poster or three-minute thesis presentations on their research, scholarly or creative work.

 - We recommend having posters printed at UofSC Printing Services on vinyl, rather than paper.

-On presentation day, Columbia Ballrooms A and B (Columbia Metropolitan Convention Center upper level) will open 30 minutes prior to the beginning of your session and displays must be up by the start time.
+On presentation day, the poster room will open 30 minutes prior to the beginning of your session and displays must be up by the start time.
 All materials must be removed immediately after the session.
 If you will not be present, you must make arrangements for removal.
 Any items left will be thrown away.

 Three-Minute Thesis Presentations